ISI Demolition Projects

 - Project presented challenges of working in close proximity to remaining open and functioning plant operations.

-- Project includes strategic building separation from a building to remain.
+- Project includes strategic building separation from the building that will remain.

 - Extensive removal of all interior features during the school year required crews to limit outside exposure and keep the campus appearance to a high level.

-- Crews utilized a High-Reach excavator to carefully dismantle building where close proximity to existing buildings posed a safety concern.
+- Crews utilized a high-reach excavator to carefully dismantle the building where close proximity to existing buildings posed a safety concern.

-- Entire structure including foundations were removed to allow new structure envelope
+- The entire structure including foundations were removed to allow new structure envelope.

 BWI Airport Terminal